 The funded partners in WGIN4 are Rothamsted Research (RRes), the John Innes Centre (JIC) and five sub-contractors.

-This year’s WGIN Stakeholders’ Meeting will take place on Thursday November 14th 2019 in the Fowden Hall
+This year’s virtual WGIN Stakeholders’ Meeting will take place on Wednesday and Thursday November 11th and 12th 2020.

-This event is open for registration via Eventbrite by visiting the WGIN website (www.wgin.org.uk/) where a copy of the full programme can also be downloaded.
-This is an opportunity to meet and discuss current and emerging topics in wheat research, genetic improvement through breeding and the latest production methods with wheat scientists based in academia and industry, commercial plant breeders, crop consultant, farmers and farm managers.
+This event is open for registration from September onwards via Eventbrite by visiting the WGIN website (www.wgin.org.uk/) where a copy of the full programme can also be downloaded.
+This is an opportunity to ‘meet’ and discuss current and emerging topics in wheat research, genetic improvement through breeding and the latest production methods with wheat scientists based in academia and industry, commercial plant breeders, crop consultant, farmers and farm managers.